microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 ![Sales and Campaign report.](media/sales-and-campaign.png)

-> **Note:** Please refer to steps 33-35 of Task 5 for the complete procedure of pinning a desired visual to a dashboard.
+> **Note:** Please refer to steps 45-48 of [Task 5](#task-5-create-power-bi-reports-and-dashboard) for the complete procedure of pinning a desired visual to a dashboard.

 54. **Select** the workspace 'Engagement Accelerators - Manufacturing'.